kumbulanit/t-sql/lesotho/labs/Module_07_DML_Data_Modification_Lab.md

 END CATCH;
 ```

+**Detailed Query Explanation:** The script declares parameters, optionally creates an audit table, logs the change, updates the source row, and uses TRY/CATCH with explicit transaction control to guarantee atomic revisions.
+**Detailed Results Explanation:** On success you’ll see the verification select plus a printed confirmation; on failure the transaction rolls back and prints the error, protecting data integrity.

 ---

 ### Exercise 7.9: Bulk Data Operations

 **Task 13:** Efficient bulk insert from staging
+**Topic:** MS20761 Module 7 Lesson 1 & Module 16 Lesson 1 – Move staged records into production with validation and logging
+**Beginner Explanation:** This sequence builds a staging table, simulates a bulk load, runs a transactional insert that avoids duplicates, and summarizes the import outcome.

 ```sql
 -- Create staging table for bulk import
 IF OBJECT_ID('TimeSeriesData_Staging', 'U') IS NOT NULL